xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

 and shortly after a second packet is sent (that has a different identifier), then the response will effectively be for the second packet, and no match for the timestamped identifier will be found.
-For flows of the right (or wrong depending on how you look at it) intensity, slow enough where consecutive packets are likely to get different TCP timestamps, but fast enough for the delayed ACKs to acknowledge multiple packets, then you essentially have a 50/50 chance of timestamping the wrong identifier and miss the RTT.
+For flows of the right (or wrong, depending on how you look at it) intensity, slow enough where consecutive packets are likely to get different TCP timestamps, but fast enough for the delayed ACKs to acknowledge multiple packets, then you essentially have a 50/50 chance of timestamping the wrong identifier and miss the RTT.

+To handle this, you could timestamp multiple consecutive packets (with unique indentifiers) in a short burst.
+You probably need to limit this burst in both number of packets, as well as timeframe after the first packet that additional packets may be included.
+For example, allowing up to 3 packets (with different identifiers) get a timestamp for up to 4 ms after the first one of them are timestamped.

+If allowing bursts of timestamps to be created, it may also be desirable to rate limit the output, in order to not get a burst of similar RTTs for the flow in the output (which may also skew averages and other post-processing).

 ## Handing duplicate identifiers
 TCP timestamps are only updated at a limited rate (ex.
 1000 Hz), and